Jackie Fox: Kim Fowley sexual assault allegation

-In July 2015, six months after Kim Fowley's death, Fuchs alleged that Fowley raped her on New Year's Eve 1975 at a party following a Runaways performance at an Orange County club.
+In July 2015, six months after Fowley's death, Fuchs alleged that he raped her on New Year's Eve 1975 at a party following a Runaways performance at an Orange County club.
 Sixteen years old at the time, Fuchs was reportedly given Quaaludes by a man she thought was a roadie and, while she was incapacitated, Fowley raped her in full view of a group of partygoers and her bandmates Currie, West, and Jett.
 Lita Ford was not present.
-Look Away, a documentary about sexual abuse in the rock music industry, features Fuchs' story.
+Look Away (2021), a documentary about sexual abuse in the rock music industry, features Fuchs' story.

 West's location at the time of the incident is unknown, but Fuchs said that her last memory of the night was seeing Currie and Jett staring at her as Fowley raped her.
 Kari Krome (co-founder and songwriter for the group) stated that she saw "Jett and Currie sitting off to the side of the room for part of the time, snickering" during the rape.
 Jett has publicly denied witnessing the incident "as described", while Currie said that she spoke up against Fowley's actions then stormed out of the room when he refused to stop.

-Before Fuchs came forward, there were already allegations that Fowley had raped an underage girl at the party on New Year's Eve 1975.
-The victim had not been publicly identified.
-Currie described the incident in the documentary Edgeplay: A Film About the Runaways and also, in detail, in an updated edition of her memoir Neon Angel: A Memoir of a Runaway.
-In the chapter titled "Kim Fowley's Sex Education Class" Fuchs is originally mentioned as a bystander, and asks for more food after witnessing the rape.
-As Fuchs threatened legal action against Currie if the chapter was published in its original form because "the event described in Cherie's book never happened", Currie edited the chapter.

 Referring to Fowley's rape of Fuchs, Victory Tischler-Blue (Fuchs's replacement in the group) said that all the members of the group "have always been aware of this ugly event".